tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Select-your-payment-method.md

 weight: 30
 ---

 The following section shows the payment methods supported per country and provides some considerations.
-Refer to the `paymentMethod` parameter to know the value to be sent as Payment Method while using API or SDK integrations.
+Refer to the `paymentMethod parameter` column to know the value to be sent as Payment Method while using API or SDK integrations.

 ## <img src="/assets/Argentina.png" width="25px"/> Argentina {#Argentina}
 <div class="paymentMethods"></div>